City of Dreams: A Novel (!Hero Series #1) by Stephen R. Lawhead and Ross Lawhead

 Published in 2003 by Navpress

 This may be the most pointless review I have ever written.
 There is something sad about a stillborn trilogy.
-In this case, only the first book was published, although co-author Ross Lawhead claims the 2nd and 3rd books are written in his blog.
+In this case, only the first book was published, although co-author Ross Lawhead claimed the 2nd and 3rd books are written in his blog.
 So, this reminds of an unfinished building - lots of big plans but someone pulled the plug before it was completed.

 Nonetheless, here is the review: